ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-An pair of integer values used to specify an inclusive range.
+A pair of integer values used to specify an inclusive range.

 **Information Model**